betaseries/betaseries-api-redux-sdk/docs/shows.md

 ### .getShowByUrl

-Select show from state by slug url
+Select show from state by url

 **Returns**: {Object} - Show element or `undefined`